Virgil Reilly: Smith's Weekly

 From February 1928 Reilly began a collaboration with poet and journalist Kenneth Slessor, who also worked for Smith's Weekly, with Reilly's drawings presented alongside Slessor's poetry.
 The partnership between Slessor and Reilly was maintained on a semi-regular basis until November 1933.
 Many of Slessor's poems were social observations with a focus on women, which was a perfect fit with Reilly's preferred output during that period.
 The poem 'The Green Rolls Royce', published in August 1928, was the first in a series under the title of 'Darlinghurst Nights'.
 The series' title was discontinued after October 1928, though two poems during October 1930 bore the collective title of 'New Darlinghurst Nights'.
-Forty-one of Slessor's poems, previously published in Smith's Weekly between 1928 and 1931, each with Reilly's original illustrations, were collected in a single volume called Darlinghurst Nights, published in 1931 by Frank C. Johnson.Darlinghurst Nights, The World's News (Sydney), 2 December 1931, page 36; "Darlinghurst Nights" in Book Form, Smith's Weekly (Sydney), 26 December 1931, page 11.
+Forty-one of Slessor's poems, previously published in Smith's Weekly between 1928 and 1931, each with Reilly's original illustrations, were collected in a single volume called Darlinghurst Nights, published in 1931 by Frank C. Johnson.

 Reilly also occasionally drew cartoons of political and social criticism for Smith's.
 In July 1931, at the height of the Great Depression, he drew a cartoon critical of Jack Lang, Premier of New South Wales.
 An article in March 1933 reporting on the persecution of Jews in the early months of Nazi Germany incorporated an illustration by Reilly, depicting a German soldier seated on a large helmet, with crushed Jewish corpses beneath.
 In May 1934 Reilly drew a cartoon satirising the British Royal family.

 In January 1931 Virgil Reilly, of 66 Boronia Road, Bellevue Hill, initiated bankruptcy proceedings and all persons having claims against him were required to provide proof of the debt.
 Dividends of one shilling in the pound were declared at various intervals over the next several years, payable through an appointed Trustee's office.
 It was asserted in 1933 that Reilly's financial problems had arisen from his purchase of a total of nine motor vehicles in the space of ten years.
 By about 1933 Reilly was receiving a salary of £26 a week from Smith's Weekly, but at that time he had debts amounting to £3,600 "due to bad investments" and his salary "was taken and instalments paid each week off his debts".
 He claimed that sometimes all that remained of his wages was nine shillings a week.
 In addition to his salaried work with Smith's Weekly, Reilly also occasionally took on freelance work such as advertising; under the deed of arrangement his creditors had claims to a substantial proportion of his salary, but "they had agreed not to take any outside money that he earns".